Call Us for Inquiry :

 You are here: Home » Nepal » Trekking » Everest Trek » Everest Base Camp Trek 10 Days

-10-day Everest Base Camp Trek is a bold adventure in the Himalayas of Nepal.
-This Everest Base Camp Trek itinerary without any acclimatize days on the trail.
-The trek is not recommended for beginner and senior trekkers.
-You will see all essential features of regular Everest Base Camp Trek in 10 days EBC Trek.
-We have designed this Everest Base Camp Trek for time bound hikers.
-Sagarmatha National Park, the UNESCO world heritage site where the famous Everest Base Camp Trek is situated.
-It is a moderate grade, high altitude trek to Everest Base Camp begins from Kathmandu with spectacular flight to Lukla and followed by the trek to Namche Bazaar staying at Phakding.
-The Kalapatthar and Everest Base Camp is the highest point of the trek which is above 5000 m.
-This is also an ideal trek for physically fit hikers.
-Trekking to Everest Base Camp in Autumn and Spring are best for an outstanding mountain view.
-Please email us at missionecotreknepal@gmail.com and call or leave message on WhatsApp at +977 9851023742 for Everest Base Camp Trek 10 days itinerary and package.
+Everest Base Camp Trek 10 days is a bold adventure in the Himalayas, and 10-day Everest Base Camp Trek itinerary is without any acclimatization days on the trail.
+You will see all the essential features of regular Everest Base Camp Trek, and EBC Trek-10 days is not recommended for beginners to senior trekkers.
+We have designed short Everest Base Camp Trek for time bound hikers.
+Sagarmatha National Park, the UNESCO world heritage site where famous Everest Base Camp Trek is.
+It is a moderate grade, high altitude trek begins from Kathmandu with spectacular flight to Lukla and followed by trek to Namche Bazaar staying at Phakding.
+The Kalapatthar and Everest Base Camp is the highest point of the trek is of above 5000 m.
+An ideal trek for physically fit hikers, and Autumn and Spring are best for an outstanding mountain view of Mt Everest.

 Trek Facts